gearglow/ReptiliaWithATwist/The List.md

 ## Chapter 3: Ellie And Robbie

 Opening her eyes with a start, Harry looked down at herself.
-She was in boy-mode again; as uncomfortable as it was, she knew she would have to stay boy-shaped for awhile.
+She was in boy-mode again; as uncomfortable as it was, she knew she would have to stay boy-shaped for the moment.
 All the more reason to get some independence, she supposed.

 She went through her morning routine, including the silent treatment at breakfast with the Dursleys, then dug out her Gringotts key and money pouch and headed to the park down Wisteria Walk.
 Tucking herself away among a cluster of bushes, she called out softly, "Dobby!"